sandeepseeram-techfirst/Cloud-Native-Bootcamp/AI_Chatbot_Workshop/GCP-AI-Agents-Workshop/introduction.md

 ###### Secret Manager: Securely manages database credentials.
 ###### Artifact Registry: Stores Docker images for the agents.
 ###### Compute Engine: To deploy self-hosted LLM instead of relying on vendor solutions

+##### LLMs: The "brains" of the system:

+1. Google's Gemini models: (Gemini 1.0 Pro, Gemini 2 Flash, Gemini 2 Flash Thinking, Gemini 1.5-pro) Used for lesson planning, content generation, dynamic HTML creation, quiz explanation and combining the assignments.
+2. DeepSeek: Utilized for the specialized task of generating self-study assignments